 How do I apply?

-Cor Dyfed Choir was founded in 1967 and has earned a reputation as one of the major four-part choirs in Wales.
-The choir rehearses every Tuesday, in term time, from 7.30pm to 9.30pm at the Bloomfield House Community Centre, Redstone Road, Narberth.
-The choir performs four or more concerts a year in various venues, including St Davids Cathedral.
+The Dyfed Choir was founded in 1967 and has earned a reputation as one of the major four-part choirs in Wales.
+The choir rehearses every Tuesday, in term time, from 7.30pm to 9.30pm at the Bloomfield House Community Centre, Redstone Road, Narberth, Pembrokeshire.
+It performs four or more concerts a year in various venues, including St Davids Cathedral.
 The choir has a wide choral repertoire that ranges from A Cappella pieces to large-scale works with orchestral accompaniment.
-Through our Youth Choral Scholarship Scheme (YCSS) Dyfed Choir is offering an exciting opportunity to young people who want singing to be an important part of their lives, either as an amateur or professional.
+Through their Youth Choral Scholarship Scheme (YCSS) the Dyfed Choir is offering an exciting opportunity to young people who want singing to be an important part of their lives, either as an amateur or professional.

-• Free annual membership of a high standard choir, worth over £100.00.
+• Free annual membership of a high quality choir, worth over £150.00.

 • The experience of rehearsing and performing a wide choral repertoire under the baton of professional music directors.

-• Regular free tuition with qualified singing teachers.
+• Regular free tuition up to a maximum of 10 lessons with qualified singing teachers.

-• A certificate to add to portfolios or a CV.
+A certificate to add to portfolios or CVs.

-If selected, then the applicant will sign a contract with the choir that runs for one Academic year.
-Please see contract below for choral scholar code of conduct and obligations set by the choir.
+3. If selected, then sign a contract with the choir that runs for one Academic year.

 Georgia Gillespie Choral Scholar 2017 – 2018